AN INTRODUCTION TO GRIGNARD REAGENTS

 Everything must be perfectly dry because Grignard reagents react with water (see below).

 Warning!
 Ethoxyethane (ether) is very dangerous to work with.
-It is an anaesthetic, and is extremely flammable.
+It is a liquid with a boiling point of only 34.5°C, and is extremely flammable.
+It is also an anaesthetic.
 Under no circumstances should you try to carry out this reaction without properly qualified guidance.

 (I was challenged by a reader because I had previously used the word "inflammable" rather than "flammable" in this paragraph.
 In fact, confusingly, the two words mean exactly the same thing.
 However, by switching to "flammable", I have removed any possible confusion.)